Year Identified: 2001

 University of Florida

 Dinculescu and her team at the University of Florida have been working on developing therapeutic approaches for USH3A, which is caused by mutations in a small gene: Clarin-1 (CLRN1).
+The lab has discovered that CLRN1 is made by retinal Müller glia, which can be a potential target for gene therapies.
 Perinatal transfection of hair cells in mice with a single injection of AAV-Clrn1-UTR vector showed preservation of the hair bundle structure and hearing throughout adult life.
+Dinculescu and her team are also trying to develop new USH3 models.
+Currently, there is a lack of USH3 models to study, which makes developing treatments difficult.
 Additionally, they are investigating on optimized AAV-vector designs to develop a gene therapy treatment for the vision loss in USH3A with the potential to provide a basis for future clinical trials in humans.

 Dr. Astra Dinculescu's Lab Page